Electrico: 2008–2009: We Satellites, National Day parade theme song

-On 10 June 2008, The New Paper announced that frontman David Tan has been awarded the Martell VSOP's Rising Personalities Award.
+On 10 June 2008, The New Paper announced that frontman David Tan had been awarded the Martell VSOP Rising Personalities Award.

 On 8 June 2009, The Straits Times reported that keyboardist Amanda Ling left the band in May, and that she had engaged a lawyer to review the band's accounts.

-Electrico wrote the theme song What Do You See? for the Singapore National Day Parade, 2009, held on 9 August 2009 at The Float @ Marina Bay to commemorate Singapore's 44th year of independence, and performed the song at the event.
+Electrico wrote the theme song "What Do You See?", for the Singapore National Day parade, held on 9 August 2009 at The Float @ Marina Bay to commemorate Singapore's 44th year of independence, and performed the song at the event.
 The lyrics were cited by Prime Minister Lee Hsien Loong in his 2018 National Day Message.

-The band performed at the One Movement For Music Perth (OMFMP) in October 2009.
-The band's trip to OMFMP was made possible with the sponsorship by GAC Events Asia, a company specialising in entertainment logistics.
+The band travelled to Perth, Australia, to perform at the One Movement For Music Perth in October 2009.

 After a two-year hiatus, Electrico returned to play the Baybeats festival at Esplanade – Theatres on the Bay in June 2013.
 It was also reported that the band was working on new music.
 The band also played at Music Matters Live.

 In 2014, the band shared demo recordings of their new songs online.
 The songs, including "Eyes Wide Open", featured a more electronic vibe.
 Electrico's set at the Good Vibes Festival in Sepang, Malaysia in August was cancelled after severe weather, and the band organised a "pay-what-you-want" fundraising gig at The Substation in October instead.
-Reviewing the gig positively in TODAY, Kevin Mathews wrote that "the crowd was well into the performance — their enthusiasm certainly inspiring the band to give their best, despite some evidence of rustiness".
+Reviewing the gig positively in Today, Kevin Mathews wrote that "the crowd was well into the performance — their enthusiasm certainly inspiring the band to give their best, despite some evidence of rustiness".